michaelpginn/cse330-final/README.md

 - Katie Lund, 465784

 # Project:
-Project: a video chat service that matches people with a "random" user also online (similar to something like Omegle).
+A video chat service that matches people with a "random" user also online (similar to something like Omegle).

 # Rubric:
 **Rubric turned in on time (5 points)**